SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-03/2021-10-15-avael-custody.md

 <p class="ppl-sez">BEING THAT THERE IS NO SUCH THING AS FREE WILL.</p>
 <p class="ppl-sez">SHE LOOKS LIKE I DID AS A YOUNG MORTAL.</p>
 <p class="ppl-sez">SHE IS EASILY DISTRACTABLE AND PRONE TO FLIGHTS OF FANCY.</p>
-<p class="ppl-sez">I AM SURE THAT THE DOCTOR McCOY ENJOYS HAVING A YOUNG WOMAN AROUND TO DISTRACT HIMSELF FROM HIS DAY-TO-DAY CONCERNS.</p>
+<p class="ppl-sez">I AM SURE THAT THE DOCTOR TRELAINE ENJOYS HAVING A YOUNG WOMAN AROUND TO DISTRACT HIMSELF FROM HIS DAY-TO-DAY CONCERNS.</p>
 <p class="ppl-sez">WHY WE DO NOT SIMPLY MURDER THE MAN IS BEYOND MY COMPUTATIONS, SIR.</p>
 </div>